Privacy Policy

 • 4.1 Manuscript Preparation

-• The guidelines for manuscript preparation of manuscript are available in the author’s instruction.
+The guidelines for manuscript preparation of manuscript are available in the Author Guidelines.
 These guidelines address formatting, referencing, and other essential elements to ensure a standardized and streamlined publication process.

 5. Transparency and Open Science